 Children are to be picked up at 2:50PM dismissal in the carpool line.
 All students will be picked up in front of the school.
-During construction students may only be picked up at the side door.
-No parents may park in the parking lot to pickup students.
-Student safety is very serious.
-On rainy days, all students are to be picked up in a single file car line under the school overhang adjacent to the EDP classroom.
-Please follow the car in front of you when lining up for "rainy day" dismissal.
-A teacher will instruct the first car where to pull up when it is a "rainy day" dismissal.
+No parents may park in the parking lot to pick-up students.
+Student safety is very important.
+On rainy days, all students will be picked up in front of the school.

 No limousines may pick-up students to take them to parties/after school activities so as to not make other students feel inadequate.

 Children not picked up by 3:10PM must go to the Extended Day Program (EDP).
 Students are not allowed to wait by the school doors for their afternoon transportation due to supervision requirements.
 Any child checked into EDP will pay the minimal EDP charge.
 Please be considerate of the faculty and staff, and arrive on time to pick up your children.

-Child Abuse Laws

-Nativity School abides by the Child Abuse laws of the State of South Carolina.
-This law mandates that all cases of suspected abuse and/or neglect be reported to the appropriate authorities.

-Crisis Plan
+Crisis Plan:

 Nativity School has implemented a "crisis plan" in case of a lockdown emergency.
-All teachers and staff are aware of the procedure to follow to keep your children safe.
+All teachers and staff are aware of the procedures to follow to keep your children safe.
 In the event of such an emergency, circumstances permitting, the building will be evacuated and students will be moved to one of two secure designated locations: